Places Visited:

 At one place the roadcut consisted of this "crazed" (my term) lava rock.
 I am familiar with several different varieties of lava but not this "crazed" or jagged look.
 Does anyone want to explain what causes this look?

-This is a closeup of that form of lava flow.
+This is a closeup of that basalt from an ancient lava flow.

 Then as if a we were watching a movie where the scene changes -----the scene in front of us changed.
 Lush grain covered rolling hills spread out before us on that plateau-prairie.
 The scene was beautiful.
 Literature says that this area grows a lot of oats so I guess the grain is oats.
 That is a hay field with large round bales of hay in the center of this picture.
 We are on the extreme eastern side of the Camas Prairie noted in Lewis and Clark journals.
 From here the prairie dipps to the west and spreads out the the north and south.